Country Music (Marty Stuart album)

 Country Music is the 11th studio album of American country singer Marty Stuart, released in 2003.
 With his previous album The Pilgrim, Stuart established himself as a serious recording artist and an accomplished musician.
 For this album he formed a new backing band called the Fabulous Superlatives.
-To date, Marty and his Superlatives are still touring, recording, and performing on The Marty Stuart Show on RFD-TV.
+To date, Marty and his Superlatives are still touring and recording.
+They also performed as the backing band of The Marty Stuart Show on RFD-TV.

 The members of the band are: